Get a Pittsburgh medical malpractice lawyer who will fight for you

 According to the American Board of Professional Liability Attorneys (ABPLA), medical malpractice occurs when a healthcare professional negligently acts or fails to act so as to injury a patient.
 When a medical mistake happens because of someone’s carelessness, this is called medical malpractice.

-A study published in the peer-reviewed journal BMJ found that every year, one in every 20 patients are affected by a medical error.
+A medical malpractice study published in the peer-reviewed journal BMJ found that every year, one in every 20 patients are affected by a medical error.
 About 12 percent of patient injuries that could have been prevented lead to a permanent disability or death.
 A Johns Hopkins study further stated that medical mistakes are now the third leading cause of death in the United States — more than 250,000 people die each year in the U.S. because of a medical mistake.

 What Are the Most Common Types of Medical Malpractice?